 In addition to the images, every element in the book’s design intends to restore the building’s presence.
 If the cover is of its imposing facade, the book’s spine, left uncovered to expose the binding stitches, brings a contrasting fragility, as if to remind the audience to gently approach the remaining traces of a now vanished monumental structure.
 The two background colors – deep black and plaster blue – evoke dark, narrow hallways as well as the signature paint colors of the building.

-From his office in Paris, Laurent Weyl recalls how the book President Hotel came to be, his attachment to Vietnam, and share with us about his professional practice in which time plays a central role.
+From his office in Paris, Laurent Weyl recalls how the book President Hotel came to be, his attachment to Vietnam, and the central role that time plays in his photography practice.

-I follow long-term projects and rarely do news photography.
+I follow long-term projects and rarely cover spot news.
 I work on subject matters which require considerable time – from six months to three years of preparation, then one month in the field, not only to photograph but also to investigate.
 Usually, what I have gathered from my desk research in Paris is quite different from reality.
 Sometimes I worked on an angle and completely changed it while investigating on the spot.
 Time allows me to adapt and adjust my work.

-I was lucky to find a Vietnamese friend to act as my interpreter free of charge.
-In the beginning, the residents were cautious, but as time went by the security guard were sympathetic towards us.
-After we had returned several times and offered people photo prints, they finally opened their doors and welcomed us.
+I was lucky to have a Vietnamese friend who was willing to interpret free of charge.
+In the beginning, the residents were cautious, but as time went by, the security guard was sympathetic towards us.
+After we returned several times and offered people photo prints, they finally opened their doors and welcomed us.
 Spontaneously they would invited us for dinner, and confide their stories about the building.
 These visits spread over two years.

 Each of the two texts reveals a facet of President Hotel.
 The documentary text of Sabrina Rouillé retraces Vietnamese history through the building and the journeys of its residents.
 A poem/typographic design work by Donatien Garnier, created during his residency in the building, is printed on a separate poster, folded and inserted on the inside of the back cover.
 It seeks to translate his perception of the place and capture the building as a human being.